March 29, 2021 0 Comments

 To explain.
 There is a theory, popular (in rather different ways) among both theoretical physicists and stoned podcasters, that there are an infinite number of universes, meaning that every possible event and combination of events will happen at least once.
 This idea is offered – admittedly, more frequently by the podcasters than the physicists – as an explanation of all sorts of curious and discomfiting phenomena.
 The most famous is the time when a large number of people simultaneously “remembered” Nelson Mandela’s funeral taking place in the 1980s, even though he lived until 2013.
 According to the theory, this is because over time we somehow drop in and out of different universes, where things are different than in the universe we had inhabited previously.

 More sober reflection suggests that the proponents of such ontologically extravagant theories simply do not understand what modal auxiliaries are (to say something might happen in this universe is not to say it will happen in one universe or another).
 But, thanks to Covid-19, in 2020 everything changed, and it really did feel like we had fallen through a wormhole and into a different, altogether alien version of reality.
 The switch to working from home meant the evaporation of normal barriers between parts of life that used to be distinct.
 Home schooling brought new and unexpected challenges to pupils and parents alike.
 With reduced revenues, employers sought to cut costs, putting already-struggling employees under additional pressure.
-And so when the present author found himself doing the jobs of three people from his kitchen table, in a house where his two two children were attempting to learn via Microsoft Teams, he felt he had indeed slid into an alternative reality – one in which the very fabric of space-time consisted entirely of spreadsheets and tantrums.
+And so when the present author found himself doing the jobs of three people from his kitchen table, in a house where his two children were attempting to learn, respectively, Chinese and quadratic equations via Microsoft Teams, he felt he had indeed slid into an alternative reality – one in which the very fabric of space-time consisted entirely of spreadsheets and tantrums.
 Perhaps I should start a podcast.

 More to the point, there was also, for a while, no live professional sport, and in particular, no cycling.
 Then, when it restarted, it was all . . . wrong.
 Cycling’s sacred calendar was blown to pieces.
 Spring classics in October?
 No Paris-Roubaix at all?
 A Grand Tour running into November?
 And it wasn’t only the dates that were unprecedented.
 The Tour de France was won by a Slovenian, dramatically beating . . . another Slovenian, who went on to win the Vuelta.
 What’s more, the Tour was decided by something previously almost unheard of, namely, an exciting time trial.
 To cap it all off, the Giro was won by a ginger lad from Hackney with a name that no Italian person can pronounce.